Boone Carlyle: In the alternate timeline

 In the alternate timeline, Shannon does not go back with Boone.
-In "LA X", Boone goes back alone on Flight 815 and sits beside Locke, where he finds out about Locke supposedly going on a Walkabout in Australia.
-In a parallel with the island timeline, Boone tells Locke if they crashed, he would follow him.
+In "LA X", Boone goes back alone on Flight 815 and sits beside Locke, who tells him about going on a walkabout in Australia.
+In a parallel with the island timeline, Boone tells Locke that if they crashed, he would follow him.
 Once the plane lands, Boone shakes Locke's hand and exits the plane.
 Boone reappears in the final episode of Lost.
-In "The End", we see Hurley and Sayid talking in a car on a dark street, and they witness a thug beating up a guy (Boone) outside of a bar.
-Shannon shouts "Leave my brother alone," and Sayid gets out of the car to intervene.
+In "The End", we see Hurley and Sayid talking in a car on a dark street, then witnessing a thug beating up Boone outside of a bar.
+Shannon shouts, "Leave my brother alone," and Sayid gets out of the car to intervene.
 His and Shannon's memories are restored the moment they touch.
 Boone, having conspired with Hurley to bring Shannon and Sayid together, wanders over to the car.
-He jokes with Hurley about how he had to take a beating and "thanks for taking your time."
-He also comments how difficult it was to get Shannon to return from Australia with him, but he and Hurley agree the effort was worth it for this moment to have her and Sayid's memories restored.
+He jokes with Hurley about how he had to take a beating and adds sarcastically, "Thanks for taking your time."
+He also comments how difficult it was to get Shannon to return from Australia with him, but he and Hurley agree the effort was worth it to have her and Sayid's memories restored.
 Boone is one of the first people Jack greets in the church where everyone reunites to move on to the afterlife together.